dalmo1991/superflexPy/doc/introduction.rst

 - **mathematical model**: the same process (e.g. a flux) may be represented by different equations;

-- **numerical model**: the same equation may be solved with different numerical techniques.
+- **numerical model**: the same equation may be solved using different numerical techniques.

 Several flexible modeling frameworks have been proposed in the last decade to